Heartwarming: The World God Only Knows

 - Tenri using her magic tricks to cheer up Keima while he's depressed over breaking Chihiro's heart in FLAG 168 and saying she loves him just the way he is.

 - When Haqua escapes from Hell and meets up with Keima for the first time in a week, there is something distinctly heartwarming about how she just smiles and goes along with his zany plan instead of complaining like usual.

 Haqua: Heh.
 You haven't changed at all.

-Elsie, a demon, gets fully accepted into Keima's home as his sister.
-His mother even gets a divorce because she believes Elsie is her husband's daughter with another mistress, but she still welcomes Elsie into her home, and treats her like her daughter who's been living there for her whole life.
+- Elsie, a demon, gets fully accepted into Keima's home as his sister.
+His mother even threatens a divorce because she believes Elsie is her husband's daughter from an affair, but she still welcomes Elsie into her home, and treats her like her daughter who's been living there for her whole life.